-“Switch off engine and Check coolant level” is one of the most common problems when it comes to Audis, fortunately, from my experience, this is a relatively easy fix but if left unattended can cause your engine to overheat and eventually fail.
+“Switch off the engine and Check coolant level” is one of the most common problems when it comes to Audis; fortunately, from my experience, this is a relatively easy fix, but if left unattended, can cause your engine to overheat and eventually fail.

 Audi ” Switch off engine and check coolant level” meaning

 Although the message is pretty straightforward, there are some things you should keep in mind when dealing with this issue.

 The first thing is that the message means that your coolant level is low and needs topping up.

 This doesn’t necessarily mean that you need to replace all of the coolant; what it means is that you should check where your current level is at and top up if necessary;